-I have come to realize how my beloved students from the collective cultures of the world have such a hard time with drawing the line between their own thoughts and views and those of the others.
-They say, ideas belong to the universal thought pool and is like air, we breathe the air that others have breathed out and we all are inspired, effected, informed, intuit by what floats in another mind.
+I have come to realize how my beloved students from the collective cultures of the world have such a hard time drawing the line between their own thoughts and views and those of others.
+They say, ideas belong to the universal thought pool and are like air, we breathe the air that others have breathed out and we all are inspired, affected, informed, and intuit by what floats in another mind.
 The universal mind belongs to all of us.
 They have a hard time drawing a line in the universal world of thoughts.
-The lines between what comes to their mind and what enters another is invisible.
+The lines between what comes to their mind and what enters another are invisible.

-Well, in the market value concept of the world, ideas are commodities and they have a personal signature and monetary value for the individual or group who generate the thought.
-If another person wishes to acknowledge, repeat or share the thoughts and ideas that was inspired to the mind of another, they are required, by the social laws and norms of the majority to give credit to the one who was the first person who published that particular thought.
+Well, in the market value concept of the world, ideas are commodities and they have a personal signature and monetary value for the individual or group who generates the thought.
+If another person wishes to acknowledge, repeat or share the thoughts and ideas that were inspired in the mind of another, they are required, by the social laws and norms of the majority to give credit to the one who was the first person who published that particular thought.

-Story: Many years ago a newly arrived foreign students called me for help in tears with crisis of being expelled from her med school because sitting on an exam she let another student, who was her friend, copy her answer!
-She was shocked and most distraught, did not know what to do and could not understand the logic.
+Many years ago a newly arrived foreign student called me for help in tears with the crisis of being expelled from her med school because sitting on an exam she let another student, who was her friend, copy her answer!
+She was shocked and distraught, did not know what to do, and could not understand the logic.
 We talked a bit to calm her down and for me to understand what really had happened.
 So I asked her if she really showed this other student her answer.
-She said yes.
-I said, do you mean you sit at an exam to show how much you know and yet you find it ok to share your answer with another student?
+She said, yes.
+I said, “do you mean you sit at an exam to show how much you know and yet you find it ok to share your answer with another student?”
 The answer she gave, really was an illuminating AHA for me as a cross-cultural therapist.
 She said; I only share my hand with my friends!!
-We talked about the norms and rules in the Western world where an individual bears the responsibility of what they learn, how they practice, how they perceive as reality, how they feel in response to a situation, what they hope and intend to do about it and finally how they act.
+We talked about the norms and rules in the Western world where an individual bears the responsibility of what they learn, how they practice, how they perceive reality, how they feel in response to a situation, and what they hope and intend to do about it, and finally how they act.
 People individually are held responsible for their intentions and actions according to the law.
 That is how as a society we build trust and feel proud to “be worthy of the trust of our neighbor” as instructed by Baha’u’llah.

-I have heard people in media using the teachings of the Baha’i Faith talking about oneness of humanity, equality of women and men, independent investigation of truth, harmony of science and religion, etc. without acknowledging the author, the date and the place it was first written.
-This not only is dishonest but also deprives the public from learning about the vast ocean where these transforming ideas and Teachings have come from and universal Force behind it and the global community associated with it.
+I have heard people in media using the teachings of the Baha’i Faith talking about the oneness of humanity, equality of women and men, independent investigation of truth, the harmony of science and religion, etc. without acknowledging the author, the date, and the place it was first written.
+This not only is dishonest but also deprives the public of learning about the vast ocean where these transforming ideas and Teachings have come from and the universal Force behind it and the global community associated with it.

 The above is one of the best instructional videos I have seen that explains the process very well.